Farheen Gani

 Many people have heard of forensic scientists, such as Michael Baden and Henry Lee, who have testified in famous cases or provided professional input and insight.
 While forensic scientists often work for governmental agencies, some may go on to gain such expertise that they work as consultants or even as experts who provide independent counsel and review.
 To enter the forensic science field, education is typically required because students need to become well-versed in multiple fields of science, particularly biology and chemistry, as well as criminal justice and the law.

-According to the Bureau of Labor Statistics (BLS), a bachelor’s degree in the natural sciences and a master’s degree in forensic science are common paths to enter the field.
+According to the BLS, a bachelor’s degree in the natural sciences and a master’s degree in forensic science are common paths to enter the field.
 While a master’s degree may give students the advanced science skills they need, several bachelor’s degree programs are specifically geared toward forensic science.
 Forensic science training typically prepares students with the knowledge and skills needed for working in a crime lab.
-There, they will need to be able to analyze various evidence, ranging from blood samples to small clothing particles, and know how to preserve and protect those samples.
+There, they will need to be able to analyze various pieces of evidence, ranging from blood samples to small clothing particles, and know how to preserve and protect those samples.

 Another path in forensic science is to pursue crime scene investigation (CSI).
 This option often entails working at and around crime scenes, collecting and delivering evidence, and documenting and recording details found at a scene.
 A bachelor’s degree is often needed to enter the field, but more often, people obtain training by gaining experience on the job, particularly if they are already in law enforcement.